-Parents will be made aware of the Golden Rules via the school website and annual Welcome to YX meeting.
+Parents will be made aware of the Golden Rules via the school website and at the annual Welcome to the Year Group meeting.

 To help with our learning, in every class there is a BLP (Building Learning Power) 'backpack' on display.
-This helps our learners to develop skills such as: questioning, revising and perseverance.
-Every week in assembly we share the Jigsaw puzzle piece, the BLP and Golden Rule focus for the week.
+This helps our learners to develop skills such as:

+questioning, revising and perseverance.
+Every week in assembly we share the BLP and Golden Rule focus for the week.

-These, along with the developing a growth mindset, will aid us when learning and socialising gets difficult.
+These, along with developing a growth mindset, will aid us when learning and socialising gets difficult.

 All staff should attend training to support the implementation of this policy.
-Behaviour is also regularly discussed at weekly Phase Meetings and SLT Meetings.
+Behaviour is also regularly discussed at Phase Meetings and SLT Children's Meetings.
 The school will review this policy annually with all staff and consider their comments and suggestions.